-When you think of camping cooking gear, the first things that pop into your head are probably s’mores and hot dogs on roasting sticks.
-As tasty as these campfire treats can be, you’ll quickly get tired of hot dogs and pre-packaged chow on extended camping trips, and although handy portable stoves have been a staple of many a camping kit for decades, there’s just nothing like the taste of properly grilled meat.
-Enter the camping grill, which ensures you never have to be without a good burger, bratwurst, or steak, even when you’re miles away from civilization.
+When you think of camp cooking, roasting s’mores and hot dogs over an open fire probably come to mind.
+As tasty as these traditional treats are, it’s easy to tire of hot dogs and pre-packaged chow on extended camping trips.
+Although portable stoves have been a camping kit staple for decades, there’s nothing like the taste of grilled veggies and meat.
+Enter the camping grill, which ensures you’re never without a good burger, bratwurst, or steak, even when you’re miles away from civilization.

-These travel-friendly cookers come in a wide variety of designs and sizes, so whether you’re getting ready for your next family camping adventure or backpacking trip, read on: These are our picks for the best camping grills out there, from lightweight models to larger (but still portable) ones that can cook up a dinner for the whole crew.
+These travel-friendly cookers come in a variety of designs, sizes, and shapes.
+So, whether you’re planning a backyard camping night, a family car camping adventure, or a dispersed camping trip this spring, read on.
+These are our picks for the best camping grills, from lightweight models to larger (but still portable) alternatives that can cook up dinner for the whole crew.

-Nonetheless, if you’re not cooking for a family, the Coleman Fold N Go’s easy-to-use design, unmatched portability (for a propane unit), and excellent value at just $65 make it the best super-portable propane camping grill out there right now.
-Theis a cheap must-have add-on for cooking things like bread, eggs, and pancakes, as well.
+Nonetheless, if you’re not cooking for a family, the Coleman Fold N Go’s easy-to-use design, unmatched portability (for a propane unit), and excellent value make it the best super-portable propane camping grill out there right now.

 When not in use, the legs fold up around the lid to hold everything together in a package about the size of a fishing tackle box.
 The Weber Go-Anywhere charcoal camping grill is an excellent value, too, at around $60.